Richard Wenman, 1st Viscount Wenman: Life

 Richard Wenman matriculated at the University of Oxford on 8 December 1587 as 'Mr. Case's scholar.'
-Wenman served as a volunteer soldier and behaved with great gallantry when Cadiz was captured in 1596.
-He was knighted by Robert Devereux, 2nd Earl of Essex, at Cadiz.
+Wenman served as a volunteer soldier and behaved with great gallantry when Cádiz was captured in 1596.
+He was knighted by Robert Devereux, 2nd Earl of Essex, at Cádiz.

 Wenman was elected Member of Parliament for Oxfordshire on 20 December 1620, and was elected again in 1625.
 In 1627 he was High Sheriff of Oxfordshire.
 He was created Baron Wenman of Kilmainham, County Meath, and Viscount Wenman of Tuam by letters patent, dated 30 July 1628.